NaturalHistoryMuseum/ckanext-versioned-datastore/README.md

 ## Further Setup

-At the version of Eevee this plugin uses, you will also need to:
+At the version of Splitgill this plugin uses, you will also need to:

   - install MongoDB 4.x
   - install Elasticsearch 6.7.x (6.x is probably ok, but untested)

-See the [Eevee](https://github.com/NaturalHistoryMuseum/eevee) repository for more details.
+See the [Splitgill](https://github.com/NaturalHistoryMuseum/splitgill) repository for more details.

 This plugin also requires CKAN's job queue, which is included in recent versions of CKAN or can be added to old versions using the ckanext-rq plugin.